 As delivery progresses, the doctor or midwife examines the vagina to determine the position of the fetus's head.
 When the cervix is fully open (dilated) and thinned and pulled back (effaced), the woman is asked to bear down and push with each contraction to help move the fetus's head down through her pelvis and to widen the vaginal opening so that more and more of the head appears.
 When more than 1 inch (3 to 4 centimeters) of the head appears, the doctor or midwife places a hand over the fetus's head during a contraction to control the fetus's progress.
 As the head crowns (when the widest part of the head passes through the vaginal opening), the head and chin are eased out of the vaginal opening to prevent the woman's tissues from tearing.

-Vacuum extraction can be used to assist in delivery of the head when the fetus is in distress or the woman is having difficulty pushing (see Complications of Labor and Delivery: Labor and Delivery Procedures).
+Vacuum extraction can be used to assist in delivery of the head when the fetus is in distress or the woman is having difficulty pushing (see Labor and Delivery Procedures).

 Forceps are sometimes used for the same reasons but are used less often than vacuum extractors.

 Episiotomy is an incision that widens the opening of the vagina to make delivery of a baby easier.
 It is no longer done routinely.
-It is used only when necessary for immediate delivery.
+It is used only when the tissues around the vagina's opening do not stretch enough and are preventing the baby from being delivered.
+This procedure prevents tissues from overstretching and may help tissues from tearing raggedly.
 For this procedure, the doctor injects a local anesthetic to numb the area and makes an incision in the area between the openings of the vagina and anus (called the perineum).
 If the muscle around the opening of the anus (rectal sphincter) is damaged during an episiotomy or is torn during delivery, it usually heals well if the doctor repairs it immediately.

 After the baby's head has emerged, the body is rotated sideways so that the shoulders can emerge easily, one at a time.
 The rest of the baby usually slips out quickly after the first shoulder comes out.
 Mucus and fluid are suctioned out of the baby's nose, mouth, and throat.
 The umbilical cord is clamped and cut.
+This procedure is painless.
+(One clamp is left on the stump of cord near the baby's navel, until the cord has sealed, usually within 24 hours.)
 The baby is then dried, wrapped in a lightweight blanket, and placed on the woman's abdomen or in a warmed bassinet.

 After the placenta is removed, it is examined for completeness.
 Fragments left in the uterus prevent the uterus from contracting.
 Contractions are essential to prevent further bleeding from the area where the placenta was attached to the uterus.
 So if fragments remain, bleeding can occur after delivery and may be substantial.
 Infections can also occur.
 If the placenta is incomplete, the doctor or midwife may remove the remaining fragments by hand.
 Sometimes fragments have to be surgically removed.